-- Focusing on the role of reduction in the 4Rs of natural hazard risk management. - Providing a Vision and Objectives setting out how we as a region want to approach planning for natural hazard reduction. - Recognising the importance of regional leadership specifically the role of Greater Wellington Regional Council (GWRC) in funding and leading regionally consistent science and information to underpin integrated natural hazards planning and management. - Recognising that local government has important roles in determining the acceptable level of risk, and in risk reduction - through infrastructure planning and management, resource management planning and decision making, agency coordination, and knowledge building and management. - Explaining the nature of the challenge (setting out the region's natural hazards context and the consequences of hazard events for the region's communities). - Advocating for central government to develop better resilience knowledge and standards, and to fund nationally consistent science and information to underpin planning. - Setting out an implementation plan designed to achieve the objectives.
+- Focusing on the role of reduction in the 4Rs of natural hazard risk management. - Providing a vision and objectives for how we as a region want to approach planning for natural • hazard risk reduction. - Recognising the importance of regional leadership, specifically the role of Greater Wellington Regional Council (GWRC) in coordinating funding and leading regionally consistent science and information to underpin integrated natural hazards planning and management. - Recognising that local government has important roles in determining the acceptable level of • risk, and in risk reduction through infrastructure planning and management, resource management planning and decision making, agency coordination, and knowledge building and management. - Explaining the nature of the challenge, including setting out the region's natural hazards context and the consequences of hazard events for the region's communities. - Advocating for central government to develop better resilience knowledge and standards and to fund nationally consistent science and information to underpin effective hazards planning and management. - Prioritising actions in the implementation plan. - Working with lifelines utility providers (ie, water, power, transport, communications) and • stakeholders to better understand natural hazard risks and how these can be managed. - Aiming to achieve region-wide consistency in policy and planning regulations for managing risks from natural hazards. - Prioritising the investigation of natural hazards and the preparation of policy responses for managing the risks from these using a risk based approach.